Multicalibration Yields Better Matchings: Introduction

-In an independent and concurrent work, \citet{KiyaniHPR25} investigate how to use predicted labels to make good decisions, when the underlying predictor is calibrated with respect to a generic family $\mathcal H$.
-Under some assumptions on $\mathcal H$, they find an explicit formula to ex-post modify the predicted labels so that taking the $\argmax$ (with respect to these modified predictors) is optimal, in some minimax sense.
-They further find a necessary and sufficient condition on $\mathcal H$ so that directly taking the $\argmax$ (with respect to the predicted labels) is optimal.
+In independent and concurrent work, \citet{KiyaniHPR25} build upon \citet{zhao2021calibrating} to investigate a similar setting, when the underlying predictor is calibrated against a generic family $\mathcal H$.
+Under specific assumptions, they derive an explicit formula for modifying predicted labels ex-post, ensuring that the $\argmax$ (with respect to these modified predictors) is optimal in a minimax sense.
+They further identify conditions on $\mathcal H$ for the direct $\argmax$ of the predicted labels to be optimal.

+In contrast, we define protected groups based on an input predictor $\gamma$.
+By leveraging multicalibration, we guarantee performance competitive with the best possible post-processing of $\gamma$, effectively capturing all decision-relevant signals present in the initial model.
+While robust decision-making often necessitates conservative actions to mitigate worst-case uncertainty, our boosting approach actively refines the model to recover the optimal matching whenever the original predictor contains sufficient information.